-9 Item numbers listed here indicate a structure for the DHS to follow when assigning item numbers.
+&lt;sup>8 Item numbers listed here indicate a structure for the DHS to follow when assigning item numbers.

-Level (item) 9 Duration Item descriptor iv. is located both: (a) within a telehealth eligible area; and (b) at the time of the attendanceat least 15 km by road from the consultant specialist; or v. is a care recipient in a residential care service; or vi. is a patient of: (a) an aboriginal medical service; or (b) an aboriginal community controlled health service; for which a direction made under subsection 19(2) of the act applies.
-An attendance including any of the following that are clinically relevant: a) detailed patient history of a major single or multiple minor conditions b) single or multiple minor diagnostic problems considered c) a non-complex management plan and, if required; d) discussion of treatment options to assess pros and cons of each option given patient characteristics and medical history ii.
-Consideration and discussion of necessary referrals to other health professionals iii.
-Written documentation made available for the patient and/or carer that facilitates informed consent, such as treatment options, costs, and information on associated risks and benefits Level D (THC) 41-60 minutes Professional attendance of more than 40 minutes but not more than 60 minutes by a consultant specialist in the practice of his or her speciality if: g) the attendance is by video conference; and h) the patient is not an admitted patient; and i) the patient: vii. is located both: (a) within a telehealth eligible area; and (b) at the time of the attendanceat least 15 km by road from the consultant specialist; or viii. is a care recipient in a residential care service; or ix. is a patient of: (a) an aboriginal medical service; for which a direction made under subsection 19(2) of the act applies.
+Level (item) Duration Item descriptor (item) i. is located both: (a) within a telehealth eligible area; and (b) at the time of the attendanceat least 15 km by road from the consultant specialist; or ii. is a care recipient in a residential care service; or iii. is a patient of: (a) an Aboriginal Medical Service; or (b) an Aboriginal Community Controlled Health Service; for which a direction made under subsection 19(2) of the act applies.
+An attendance including any of the following that are clinically relevant: a) a focused patient history b) implementing a management plan c) outcomes documented and communicated in writing to the referring practitioner Level C (THC) 21-40 minutes Level D (THD) 41-60 minutes referring practitioner Professional attendance of more than 40 minutes but not more than 60 minutes by a consultant specialist in the practice of his or her speciality if: d) the attendance is by video conference; and e) the patient is not an admitted patient; and f) the patient: i. is located both: (a) within a telehealth eligible area; and (b) at the time of the attendanceat least 15 km by road from the consultant specialist; or ii. is a care recipient in a residential care service; or

+Level Duration Item descriptor (item) iii. is a patient of: (a) an Aboriginal Medical Service; or (b) an aboriginal community controlled health service; for which a direction made under subsection 19(2) of the act applies.
 An attendance including any of the following that are clinically relevant: a) comprehensive patient history of multiple conditions or a complex single condition b) multiple diagnostic problems considered c) a comprehensive management plan and, if required; d) discussion of multiple treatment options available, including; i.
-Discussion of treatment options to assess pros and cons of each option given patient characteristics and medical history
+Discussion of treatment options to assess pros and cons of each option given patient characteristics and medical history ii.

-Level (item) 9 Duration Item descriptor ii.
 Consideration and discussion of necessary referrals to other health professionals iii.
-Written documentation made available for the patient and/or carer that outlines treatment options and information on associated risks and benefits e) Outcomes documented and communicated in writing to the referring practitioner Level E (THE) More than 60 minutes Professional attendance of more than 60 minutes by a consultant specialist in the practice of his or her speciality if: j) the attendance is by video conference; and k) the patient is not an admitted patient; and l) the patient: x. is located both: (a) within a telehealth eligible area; and (b) at the time of the attendanceat least 15 km by road from consultant specialist; or xi. is a care recipient in a residential care service; or xii. is a patient of: (a) an aboriginal medical service; for which a direction made under subsection 19(2) of the act applies.
+Written documentation made available for the patient and/or carer that outlines treatment options and information on associated risks and benefits Outcomes documented and communicated in writing to the referring Level E (THE) More than 60 minutes Professional attendance of more than 60 minutes by a consultant specialist in the practice of his or her speciality if: a) the attendance is by video conference; and b) the patient is not an admitted patient; and c) the patient: i. is located both: (a) within a telehealth eligible area; and (b) at the time of the attendanceat least 15 km by road from consultant specialist; or ii. is a care recipient in a residential care service; or (b) an aboriginal community controlled health service; for which a direction made under subsection 19(2) of the act applies.
 An attendance including any of the following that are clinically relevant: a) extensive history of multiple complex conditions b) multiple complex diagnoses considered c) a comprehensive management plan and, if required; d) discussion of multiple treatment options available, including; i.
 Discussion of treatment options to assess pros and cons of each option given patient characteristics and medical history ii.
 Consideration and discussion of necessary referrals to other health professionals iii.
-Written documentation made available for the patient and/or carer that outlines treatment options and information on associated risks and benefits e) Outcomes documented and communicated in writing to the referring practitioner a. increase utilisation of telehealth services among consumers, GPs and PHNs, by:
+Written documentation made available for the patient and/or carer that outlines treatment options and information on associated risks and benefits e) Outcomes documented and communicated in writing to the referring practitioner